 article 8 INDEMNITY

-TO THE FULLEST EXTENT PERMITTED BY LAW, CHEVRON AGREES TO INDEMNIFY, DEFEND AND HOLD HARMLESS HPL, ITS AFFILIATES, PARTNERS, SUCCESSORS, ASSIGNS, LEGAL REPRESENTATIVES, OFFICERS, DIRECTORS, SHAREHOLDERS, AGENTS AND EMPLOYEES (COLLECTIVELY “INDEMNITEES”), FROM AND AGAINST ANY AND ALL CLAIMS, DEMANDS, LOSSES, DAMAGES, CAUSES OF ACTION, SUITS AND LIABILITIES OF EVERY KIND, INCLUDING ALL EXPENSES OF LITIGATION, COURT COSTS, AND ATTORNEY’S FEES, FOR INJURY TO OR DEATH OF ANY PERSON, OR FOR LOSS OR DAMAGE TO ANY PROPERTY (INCLUDING WITHOUT LIMITATION, CLAIMS FOR POLLUTION AND ENVIRONMENTAL DAMAGE), ANY CIVIL OR CRIMIAL FINES OR PENEALTIES, DIRECTLY OR INDIRECTLY ARISING OR ALLEGED TO ARISE OUT OF OR IN ANY WAY INCIDENTAL TO THE PERFORMANCE OF ANY OF THE DUTIES CHEVRON HEREUNDER (COLLECTIVELY “LIABILITIES”), TO THE EXTENT CAUSED BY OR ARISING FROM THE ACTIVE OR PASSIVE, SOLE, JOINT OR CONCURRENT NEGLIGENCE, BREACH OF CONTRACT OR OTHER LEGAL DUTY, OR FAULT OF CHEVRON.
+TO THE FULLEST EXTENT PERMITTED BY LAW, CHEVRON AGREES TO INDEMNIFY, DEFEND AND HOLD HARMLESS HPL, ITS AFFILIATES, PARTNERS, SUCCESSORS, ASSIGNS, LEGAL REPRESENTATIVES, OFFICERS, DIRECTORS, SHAREHOLDERS, AGENTS AND EMPLOYEES (COLLECTIVELY “INDEMNITEES”), FROM AND AGAINST ANY AND ALL CLAIMS, DEMANDS, LOSSES, DAMAGES, CAUSES OF ACTION, SUITS AND LIABILITIES OF EVERY KIND, INCLUDING ALL EXPENSES OF LITIGATION, COURT COSTS, AND ATTORNEY’S FEES, FOR INJURY TO OR DEATH OF ANY PERSON, OR FOR LOSS OR DAMAGE TO ANY PROPERTY (INCLUDING WITHOUT LIMITATION, CLAIMS FOR POLLUTION AND ENVIRONMENTAL DAMAGE), ANY CIVIL OR CRIMINAL FINES OR PENEALTIES, DIRECTLY OR INDIRECTLY ARISING OR ALLEGED TO ARISE OUT OF OR IN ANY WAY INCIDENTAL TO THE PERFORMANCE OF ANY OF THE DUTIES OF CHEVRON HEREUNDER (COLLECTIVELY “LIABILITIES”), TO THE EXTENT CAUSED BY OR ARISING FROM THE ACTIVE OR PASSIVE, SOLE, JOINT OR CONCURRENT NEGLIGENCE, BREACH OF CONTRACT OR OTHER LEGAL DUTY, OR FAULT OF CHEVRON.
 THIS INDEMNITY INCLUDES CHEVRON’S AGREEMENT TO PAY ALL COSTS AND EXPENSES OF DEFENSE, INCLUDING WITHOUT LIMITATION ATTORNEY’S FEES, INCURRED BY ANY INDEMNITEE.
 THIS INDEMNITY SHALL APPLY, WITHOUT LIMITATION TO ANY LIABILITIES IMPOSED ON ANY PARTY INDEMNIFIED HEREUNDER AS A RESULT OF ANY STATUTE, RULE, REGULATION OR THEORY OF STRICT LIABILITY.
 CHEVRON EXPRESSLY ASSUMES THE ENTIRE LIABILITY PURSUANT TO THIS INDEMNIFICATION PARAGRAPH FOR ANY AND ALL LIABILITIES ARISING IN FAVOR OF ANY THIRD PARTY OR GOVERNMENTAL AGENCY OR ENTITY, THE PARTIES HERETO, THEIR EMPLOYEES AND THEIR EMPLOYEES’ REPRESENTATIVES AND BENEFICIARIES.
 THIS INDEMNIFICATION SHALL NOT BE LIMITED TO DAMAGES, COMPENSATION, OR BENEFITS PAYABLE UNDER INSURANCE POLICIES, WORKER’S COMPENSATION ACTS, DISABILITY BENEFIT ACTS, OR OTHER EMPLOYEE BENEFIT ACTS.

 article 9 ARBITRATION